|Guide||♦||90 Triplogs||0 Topics|

 Vista Canyon Park will stretch out before you.
 This represents the western boundaries of Frank Lloyd Wright's Camp Ocatilla.
 The greenbelt pathway you traveled more-or-less followed some of the double-track dirt roads accessing some of the desert BBQ and cowboy camp areas used by guests of the San Marcos Hotel.
 Continue to follow the concrete pathway through the park until you reach the southern boundary at Frye Road.
 Head east past Desert Vista High School until you come to the traffic lights at S. 32nd Street.
 Continue the perimeter path of Camp Ocatilla by trekking north on 32nd Street and then east on Mountain Vista Drive.
 Just before you reach the eastern boundary of Vista Canyon Park at S. 30th Street, you will notice a fenced preserve area on the south side of Mountain Vista Drive.
 This is the "knoll" and the primary building site of Camp Ocatilla.

 Take 30th Street to 29th Street north towards Chandler Blvd.
 As you travel east and approach the traffic lights at Chandler Blvd. and 32nd Street, you will be at the southwestern edge of the San Marcos-in-the-Desert site.

-Summary: This is a walking tour/bike ride into the past tracking a historical footnote from one of the world's preeminent architects.
-It's an interesting mental exercise speculating what could have been and the affect construction completion of the San Marcos-in-the-Desert Resort and Residential Community would have had on the South Mountain landscape and what was to become Ahwatukee Foothills Village.
+This is a walking tour/bike ride into the past, tracking a historical footnote from one of the world's preeminent architects.
+It's an interesting mental exercise speculating what could have been and the effect construction completion of the San Marcos-in-the-Desert Resort and Residential Community would have had on the South Mountain landscape and what was to become Ahwatukee Foothills Village.
 After this trek, a visit to Taliesin West is almost mandatory.
 Enjoy!